Merit Scholarships and Scores: Does Test Prep Pay Off?

 Improvement in a student’s ACT and SAT scores can mean HUGE dollars for families.
 Here are some examples:

-ONE point can unlock $28,000 over four years
+A few ACT points can unlock $30,000-$60,000 over four years at OU.

 Planning Testing for Merit Scholarships